The non-Anglo Englishes (NEs)

 Descriptive and Prescriptive Approaches to the norms of English in Singapore)

-When you’re ready to take the quiz based on this topic, go to the IVLE page and click on ‘Assessment’ on the left, and then on ‘Non-Anglo Englishes’.
+When you’re ready to take the quiz based on this topic, go to the Canvas page and click on ‘Quiz’ on the left, and then on ‘Non-Anglo Englishes’.